codeboten/github-action-to-otlp/README.md

 ## `headers`

-**Optional** Additional header configuration to pass in as metadata to the gRPC connection.
+**Optional** Additional header configuration to pass in as metadata to the HTTP connection.

 ## `repo-token`